OrchardCMS/OrchardCore/src/docs/reference/modules/AzureAISearch/README.md

 The Azure AI Search module allows you to manage Azure AI Search indices.

 Before enabling the service, you'll need to configure the connection to the server.
-By default, you can navigate to `Search` >> `Settings` click on `Azure AI Search` and provide the Azure Search AI service info.
+By default, you can navigate to `Configurations` >> `Settings` >> `Azure AI Search` and provide the Azure Search AI service info.

 Alternatively, you can configure the Azure Search AI service for all your tenants from the `appsettings.json` file by adding the following